return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/tinydrm/mipi-dbi_c.rst

 Description
 -----------

-This function disables backlight if present or if not the display memory is blanked.
+This function disables backlight if present, if not the display memory is blanked.
+The regulator is disabled if in use.
 Drivers can use this as their
 \ :c:type:`drm_simple_display_pipe_funcs->disable <drm_simple_display_pipe_funcs>`\  callback.

 .. _`mipi_dbi_init`: